Chapter 4

 For the Abantu, such a large body of freshwater was a treasure and the tribe enjoyed a few days of replenishing.

-Later that first morning, Eku sat with Yathi, uncle Lume and several other izik-kosa, cutting rigid and straight shoots of bamboo to equal lengths, then using willow shoots as weaving to craft funnel-shaped traps, baited and set along the shore at nightfall, sure to be full of catfish the next day.
+Later that day, Eku sat with Yathi, uncle Lume and several other izik-kosa, cutting rigid and straight shoots of bamboo to equal lengths.
+They then used willow shoots as weaving to craft funnel-shaped traps, later baited and set along the shore at nightfall and sure to be full of catfish the next day.

-In the meantime, adults and children prowled the shoreline, casting lines with fishbone hooks, baited with frogs or insects.
+In the meantime, hunters disappeared into the forest to return with impala, while adults and children prowled the shoreline, casting lines with fishbone hooks, baited with frogs or insects.

-Mounds of tilapia grew alongside the carcass of the monstrous wenya, already getting butchered by the mothers and benzi-kusela.
+Mounds of tilapia grew alongside the carcass of the monstrous wenya, already in the process of being carved apart for curing as travel food.

-Yat gathered Eku and Yathi and they joined a large group at the same grassy end of the lake Eku explored that morning.
+The three of them joined many other mothers and young people at the same grassy end of the lake that Eku explored that morning.

-Chagrined he had not noticed earlier, he now saw bushes of sek-unda grew in a patch near where he saw the splendid waders.
+Chagrined, he did not notice earlier, Eku saw bushes of sek-unda growing in a patch where he had seen the contrasting, but equally splendid waders.

-The large, grooved fruits sprouted from the nodes of each branch grown from the main shoot.
+Sek-unda being a phrase used to designate a variety of fruit and plant parts the Abantu enjoyed feasting upon.
+The sek-unda here grew large, grooved fruits that sprouted from the node of each branch grown from the main shoot.

-When green, this particular sek-unda was bitter and inedible, but once ripened and red, became tasty, especially after boiling.
+When green, Eku now remembered this particular sek-unda was bitter and inedible, but once ripened and red, became tasty, especially after boiling.

-Finally, all of the Abantu pulled watercress to fill bushels.
+Finally, all of the Abantu pulled descended on a patch of watercress and fill more bushels.

 The people headed back to camp under a full load.

-The next morning, Eku exited his familial shelter and toured the center of camp.
+The next morning, Eku exited his familial shelter and paced across the center of camp.

-Tiuti stood at the edge of shore, in a grassy area trampled from yesterday’s harvest.
+Tiuti stood at the edge of shore, in the grassy area trampled from yesterday’s harvest.

-Excitedly beckoned Eku with one hand, while pointing at Umthi, who stood knee deep in lily pads, a strange device held before him: a stick the thickness of a spear, but bent into a bow by a taut string tied to either end.
+Tiuti excitedly beckoned Eku with one hand, the other pointing at Umthi, who used both hands to grasp a strange device: a bowed stick, the thickness of a spear, held bent by a taut string tied to either end.

 Voice barely a whisper, Tiuti said, “Watch carefully Eku, this is a most wondrous device!”